marmelab/react-admin/docs/AutocompleteInput.md

 ## `emptyValue`

-An empty choice is always added (with a default `''` value, which you can overwrite with the `emptyValue` prop) on top of the options.
-You can furthermore customize the empty choice by using the `emptyText` prop, which can receive string or a React Element, which doesn't receive any props.
+An empty choice is always added (with a default `''` value, which you can override with the `emptyValue` prop) on top of the options.
+You can furthermore customize the empty choice by using the `emptyText` prop, which can receive a string or a React Element.

 ```jsx
 <AutocompleteInput